Here is the transcript of our Facebook Live on Thursday 16th April to help our community of migrant domestic workers go through COVID-19 challenges.

 Marites: Many domestic workers are not allowed to take their day off.
 My advice is to talk to your employers nicely.
 We need to accept their opinion about the situation but remind them of our rights as domestic workers.
 Remind them that we are also human beings and we need to rest just like them.
 We need to rest in order for us to be happy because if we are not happy we cannot serve their family well.
 We need to be physically and emotionally rested.

 Marites: Everybody wants to be safe.
-Employers tend to emphasize that they need to wear mask and bring hand sanitizer wherever they go and to always wash their hands to be safe.
+Employers tend to emphasize that they need to wear a mask and bring hand sanitizer wherever they go and to always wash their hands to be safe.

 We have been hearing that some domestic workers complain that their employers are not taking enough precautions, have you heard this as well?

 Marites: Yes, some employers don’t let domestic workers go outside but the employers invite other people to come to their house.
 It’s unfair, right?
 They won’t let you go but to the market.
-In the market there are a lot of people and you don’t know where they come from and it’s really a difficult situation.
-Some domestic workers are happy staying home as they have TV and internet.
-However for those who are not happy, they preferred to go home and terminate their contract.
+In the market, there are a lot of people and you don’t know where they come from and it’s really a difficult situation.
+Some domestic workers are happy staying at home as they have TV and internet.
+However, for those who are not happy, they preferred to go home and terminate their contract.

 It’s not only the stress of not being able to go out but it’s also the stress of having a different routine.
 Employers stay home to work and you have to take care of the children for the entire day because they don’t go to school anymore.
 Just to change your habits is difficult.
 What is your advice for that?